This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Sometimes, I can recognize them.
 It really depends on what is going on in my life at that moment.
 When I do get symptoms, I get the typical symptoms associated with hyper- or hypoglycemia.
 Whether I get symptoms is a sort of 50/50 split.
 The lows are quite easy for me to notice.
 The highs are more difficult for me to feel.

-When using my blood glucose meter, I test between six to eight times a day.
-When using a CGM, I check all the time.
+I test my blood glucose meter six to eight times a day while I check my CGM all the time.

 When treating my hypo, sometimes, I do the right thing (having the correct amount of carbs from orange juice).
 Other times, I empty the fridge!